Medea: Kaddish for the Children

 Richard Moore: Writer and Performer

-Jacques Soddell: Sound Designer
+Jacques Soddell: Original Sound and Live Mix

-Israel Aloni: Choreographer
+Israel Aloni: Choreographer and Outside Eye

-Susan Bamford Caleo: Vocal Director
+Susan Bamford Caleo: Vocal Director and Voice of the Kaddish

 Footscray Community Arts Centre